 Meet Suzi!
 This purring social love will warm your heart and home.
 Suzi is so ready to find her new loving human.
 She came into SPCA care as a little orphan kitten who became separated from her momma cat.
 Suzi does have some cognitive difficulties and does need a very specific, special-needs home.
 Regular activities like eating, grooming, etc, she needs some support.
-Suzi may love to be adopted with her brother Bubba or her brother Pip but could go into a home without one of them.
-She does require another friendly cat in the home if being adopted alone.
+It is a big ask but we are hoping to find a home for Suzi with her brothers, Bubba and Pip.
+They are reliant on each other and get distressed when separated.
+She and her siblings get along great with dogs!
 We at the shelter just love Suzi, it is such a treat to care for a social and loving sweetie.
 Email us with any questions at firstname.lastname@example.org and we can share more about Suzi.

 PLEASE NOTE: Appointments are preferred to adopt one of our animals.
 Please speak with shelter staff prior to visiting our branch.

 ***We’ve made changes to our adoption process!
 1. View the animal’s profile at adopt.spca.bc.ca 2. fill out an application – https://spca.bc.ca/survey/cat-adoption-application-sunshine-coast/ 3.
 If it’s a match, staff will contact you to set up an appointment for a meet & greet.
 4. Live happily fur-ever after!***

 Suzi’s ID number is 554359